mthomas7/calc-slides/optimization/optimization.md

 Procedure
 ===
+incremental:true

 Let's define a procedure for finding:
 * Maxima/minima on the entire domain of a function
 * Maxima/minima on a specific interval of a function

+* How do we decide whether a critical point is a max or a min?